It is a soft, creamy, and delicious cake, made with ricotta, coffee, and eggs, ideal for a gluten-free diet.

 First, make sure that the ricotta is well-drained.
 If not, place it in a colander, transfer it to the fridge and let it rest for 2 hours.

 in a large bowl with the sugar add the eggs and whip them with the electric whisk until creamy.

 Add the ricotta and incorporate it well.
 Add the cold coffee, milk, corn starch, and incorporate.

-Lined with parchment paper a Baking Pan, preferably a hinged one, with a diameter of 20 cm (~ 8 inches).
+Lined with parchment paper a No products found., preferably a hinged one, with a diameter of 20 cm (~ 8 inches).